-An Interview with Mr. Vikramjit Banerjee, Additional Solicitor General of India on the UCC
+Interview with Vikramjit Banerjee, Additional Solicitor General of India

 Let us begin with the Hindu Code Bill.
-It was an attempt to bring uniformity and reform into Hindu personal laws through their codification.
-Could you please provide insights into the manner and the extent to which the concerned Hindu communities were engaged with during the drafting of the Bill to ensure their participation and representation?
-Did the Hindu Code Bill damage the plurality and vibrancy of indigenous Hindu communities through a top-down imposition of uniform personal laws?
+It attempted to bring uniformity and reform into Hindu personal laws through their codification.
+Could you please provide insights into how the concerned Hindu communities were engaged during the drafting of the Bill to ensure their participation and representation?

-Yes, so we know that this is a redundant question.
-At that point in time, there was a discussion that whether there should be a modernist interpretation of Hindu law, and therefore, in many ways what was then considered to be traditionalist was not quite even given that much importance.
-And I am saying this with a lot of thought that what was then considered modern traditionalists.
-They may have had their points of view as you know historically, we had numerous, sort of, Hindu interpretations of the law.
-We had the mitakshara system, Dayabhaga system, and Marumakkathayam system in Kerala, both Broadly and largely.
-Within the mitakshara system, there was the Banaras school, the Maratha school, and many more schools.
-We had customary law for these different groups or "jatis" which were also a part of Hindu law.
-To be fair, before the coming of the effect of the sharia law, a lot of these customary practices which these communities followed, were followed across the board, which means not only by Hindus but also people of other faith like Muslims who were a part of that community.
-So all this was in some ways made uniform because the entire attempt was to have a UCC but that did not work out so it was brought in part by part, piece by piece and therefore the Hindu code was brought.
-This was one of the dreams of Babasaheb Ambedkar to have a UCC but in the end, he ended up having just the Hindu code which of course he was not completely satisfied with and but as I SAY that the problem with the Hindu code is neither this way that we should not have a UCC nor does it take into account the other concerns of traditionalists.
+Yes, so we know this is a redundant question.
+At that point in time, there was a consensus that there should be a modernist interpretation of Hindu law, and therefore, in many ways, what was then considered to be traditionalist was not quite even given that much importance.
+Traditionalists may have had their points of view.
+As you know, historically, we had numerous interpretations of Hindu law.
+We had the Mitakshara, Dayabhaga, and Marumakkathayam systems.
+Within the Mitakshara system, the Banaras school, the Maratha school, and many more schools.
+We had customary law for these different groups or "jatis", also part of Hindu law.

+Before the effect of the sharia law, many of these customary practices that these communities followed were followed across the board, which means not only by Hindus but also people of other faith like Muslims.
+So all this was in some ways made uniform because the entire attempt was to have a UCC, but that did not work out, so it was brought in part by part, piece by piece, and therefore the Hindu code was brought.
+It was one of the dreams of Babasaheb Ambedkar to have a UCC, but in the end, he ended up having just the Hindu code.

-Where the Hindu code damaged the plurality and vibrancy of the indigenous Hindu communities through a top-down imposition of uniform personal laws or since it was a reformist code it was able to bring the reform while preserving the vibrancy?
+Did the Hindu code damage the plurality and vibrancy of the indigenous Hindu communities through a top-down imposition of uniform personal laws, or since it was a reformist code, it was able to bring the reform while preserving the vibrancy?

-I look at it as a lawyer, as someone who is inspired by Swami Vivekananda, and I say this seriously.
-Swami Vivekanand Ji said that in the future the present Indian would actually have two forces to tackle. on one side will be his ancient customs. traditions and, spirituality, which is what it is, and on the other side would be a pool of modernity.
-He was of the view that you can't be completely westernized and modern, you have to retain the essence of yourself.
-And I think this piece of legislation and the debate on the area is exactly on this point.
-There were wonderful things in the customary law that we gave up while adopting the Hindu code bill but to make an argument that everything in the custom was good is also not true, like swami Vivekananda said there were things in the custom which had to be discarded and so to that extent the Hindu code addressed it.
-So I think there were good and bad things in it so I believe going forward for any change to come in the Hindu code in the future has to go through the process of a broader consultation on the community it will apply.
-You can not unscramble it and break it, you have to take it forward but going forward it is extremely important that at least you consult those people who will be affected with and not allow the bureaucrats to decide on behalf of people who they have very little connection with.
-I am not running down on the bureaucracy, but I think bureaucracy comes from a background that is largely urban, well educated, belongs to a certain section and our country is immensely diverse and its large section have possibly different ways and so we have to take these issues upfront otherwise there would be more cleavages and more dissonance in society.
+I look at it as a lawyer, someone inspired by Swami Vivekananda, and I say this seriously.
+Swami Vivekanand Ji said that Indians would have two forces to tackle in the future.
+On one side will be ancient customs, traditions, and spirituality, which is what it is, and on the other side would be a pool of modernity.
+He believed that you couldn't be completely westernized and modern; you have to retain the essence of yourself.
+And I think this piece of legislation and the debate in this area is exactly on this point.
+There were wonderful things in the customary law that we gave up while adopting the Hindu code bill.
+But to argue that everything in the custom was good is also not true.
+As Swami Vivekananda said, things in the custom had to be discarded if redundant, and so to that extent, the Hindu code addressed it.
+So I think there were good and bad things in it.
+For any change to come in the Hindu code in the future, it should come through a broader consultation with the community.

+You can not unscramble it and break it.
+You have to take it forward, but it is extremely important that at least you consult those people who will be affected and not allow the bureaucrats to decide on behalf of people they have very little connection.
+I am not running down on the bureaucracy.
+Still, I think bureaucracy comes from a largely urban background, well-educated background, and belongs to a certain section, and our country is immensely diverse.
+Its large section has possibly different ways.
+So we have to take these issues upfront.
+Otherwise, there would be more cleavages and more dissonance in society.